ElcoLuijendijk/GroMPy-couple/readme.md

 This will automatically run all model experiments specified in the model_parameters_sensitivity.py file.

 The number of simultaneous model runs is controlled by the parameter `max_proc` in the model parameters file.
 Note that each single model run will still use the number of cores specified by run-escript (using the -t argument, see the escript documentation), or the OMP_NUM_THREADS setting in your .bashrc or profile file.
-For example add the following line to your bashrc file if you want grompy to use 10 threads for each model run add export OMP_NUM_THREADS=10.
+For example add the following line to your bashrc file if you want GroMPy-couple to use 10 threads for each model run add export OMP_NUM_THREADS=10.
 If you then set `max_proc = 4` and run grompy_parallel.py, 4 model runs will be executed simultaneously that each use 10 cores. grompy_parallel will start a new run once a run has finished until the entire set of model sensitivity or model parameter combination runs are done.

 ## Model output